21st Annual Workshop

-This workshop provides an intensive and substantive overview of many aspects of fresh-cut production, processing, packaging, distribution and quality assurance.
+This workshop provides an intensive and substantive overview of fresh-cut production, processing, packaging, distribution and quality assurance.
 Participants gain working knowledge of established and new procedures through topic-related sessions and demonstrations.

 The fresh-cut industry and this workshop have changed considerably over the past 20 years.
 Join us if you are new to the fresh-cut industry, or if you want updates on many topics important to the success of the fresh-cut fruit and vegetable sector.

 Who Should Attend